U.S. households saved 5.5% in November 2015 -- a lot better than 0.4% in 2005, but way off highs of more than 10% during the mid-1970s.

 The amount you need to save "depends on how long you expect to be looking for work," says CFP professional Judith Ward, senior financial planner with T. Rowe Price in Owings Mills, Maryland.

-"Households with just one worker or folks who earn commission may want a little more just because of that uncertainty."
+"Households with just 1 worker or folks who earn commission may want a little more just because of that uncertainty."

 Ward also suggests tracking family expenses by adopting a household budget for the best chance of success in meeting your savings goals.